project-rig/rig-scp/README.md

 Installation
 ------------

-Rig SCP is installed via [cmake](http://www.cmake.org/) proceeds as usual like
+Rig SCP depends on [libuv](http://docs.libuv.org/en/v1.x/) which should be installed prior to installation.

-so:
+Compile and install using [cmake](http://www.cmake.org/) as usual:

     $ mkdir build
     $ cd build